-- Planned readmissions associated with major or metastatic malignancies, multiple trauma, and burns - Neonatal and obstetrical readmissions - Initial admissions with a discharge status of "left against medical advice" because the intended care was not completed
+- Planned readmissions associated with major or metastatic malignancies, multiple trauma and burns

+- Neonatal and obstetrical readmissions

+- Initial admissions with a discharge status of "left against medical advice" because the intended care wasn't completed

-- Behavioral health readmissions - Transplant-related readmissions
+- Behavioral health readmissions

+- Transplant-related readmissions

-Post service (Retrospective) review
+Post Service (Retrospective) Review

 Failure to obtain authorization when required will result in denial of payment for those services, unless extenuating circumstances were present, and proof of extenuating circumstances are submitted with the request.
-An extenuating circumstance is defined as: Provider did not know nor reasonably could have known the patient was a Molina member at the time service was rendered, or the Provider did not know nor reasonably could have known the patient of the service being rendered, or Molina error, or Special Provider contractual requirements.
-Retro- authorization with extenuating circumstances can evaluated by the UM Dept when the request is received within ten (10) business days of the provider becoming aware of the extenuating circumstance.
+An extenuating circumstance is defined as: Provider did not know nor reasonably could have known the patient was an Molina member at the time service was rendered, or the Provider did not know nor reasonably could have known that the patient needed a service that required authorization prior to the service being rendered, or Molina error, or Special Provider contractual requirements.
+Retro- authorization with extenuating circumstances can evaluated by the UM Dept when the request is received within 10 business days of the provider becoming aware of the extenuating circumstance.
 Decisions, in this circumstance, will be based on medical need, appropriateness of care guidelines defined by UM policies and criteria, regulation, guidance and evidence-based criteria sets.

-Affirmative statement about incentives
+Affirmative Statement about Incentives

 All medical decisions are coordinated and rendered by qualified physicians and licensed staff unhindered by fiscal or administrative concerns.
-Molina and its delegated contractors do not use incentive arrangements to reward the restriction of medical care or behavioral health care to members.
+Molina and its delegated contractors don't use incentive arrangements to reward the restriction of medical care or behavioral health care to members.

 Molina requires that all utilization-related decisions regarding member coverage and/or services are based solely on appropriateness of care and service and existence of coverage.
-Molina does not specifically reward practitioners or other individuals for issuing denials of coverage or care.
-Molina does not receive financial incentives or other types of compensation to encourage decisions that result in underutilization.
+Molina doesn't specifically reward practitioners or other individuals for issuing denials of coverage or care.
+Molina doesn't receive financial incentives or other types of compensation to encourage decisions that result in underutilization.

-Out-of-Network providers and services
+Out-of-Network Providers and Services

 Molina maintains a contracted network of qualified health care professionals who have undergone a comprehensive credentialing process in order to provide medical care to Molina members.
-Molina requires members to receive medical care within the participating, contracted network of providers unless it is for emergency services as defined by federal law.
+Molina requires members to receive medical care within the participating, contracted network of providers unless it's for emergency services as defined by federal law.
 If there is a need to go to a non-contracted provider, all care provided by non- contracted, non-network providers must receive prior authorization from Molina.
-Non- network providers may provide emergency services for a member who is temporarily outside the service area without prior authorization or as otherwise required by federal or state laws or regulations.
+Non- network providers may provide emergency services for a member who's temporarily outside the service area without prior authorization or as otherwise required by federal or state laws or regulations.

-Avoiding conflict of interest
+Avoiding Conflict of Interest